Jockeyvb/node-stratum-pool-equihash/README.md

+Modified to include poolHex to identify pool name in coinbase for idenity on blockchain explorers

 High performance Stratum poolserver for Komodo in Node.js.
 One instance of this software can startup and manage multiple coin pools, each with their own daemon and stratum port :)